UPDATED: JULY 05, 2023 | 3 MIN READ

 A copay is a fixed fee for covered care like appointments or prescription drugs.
 The price of your copay for different types of care is laid out in your health insurance plan.
-A deductible is the money you will pay out-of-pocket toward covered benefits before the insurance company covers the costs.
+A deductible is the money you will pay for covered benefits before the insurance company covers the costs.
 This often applies to higher-cost care like in-patient visits.
 More often than not, your copay does not count toward the deductible.

 What are the pros and cons of an out-of-pocket maximum?

 The main benefit of an out-of-pocket maximum is that it protects you from financial catastrophe in the case of unforeseen emergencies and healthcare costs.
-The main fallback is that lower out-of-pocket maximums will often lead to a higher monthly premium, much like with deductibles.
+The main fallback is that lower out-of-pocket maximums will often lead to a higher monthly premium, much like deductibles.

 How do out-of-pocket health insurance costs impact monthly premiums?